trevp3/react_to-do/exercises/exercise6.md

     // note that classes do **not** have commas between their methods

     // 90% of your components will render()
-    // REMEMBER you can only return ONE root element from a render fn. render(){
+    // REMEMBER you can only return **one** root element from a render fn. render(){
         return(
             <container>